MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/co-authoring-overview.md

 In OneNote and OneNote Web App, shared notebooks enable users to share notes seamlessly.
 When a user edits a page of the notebook, those edits are automatically synchronized with other users of that notebook so that everybody has a complete set of notes.
 Edits made by multiple users on the same page appear automatically, which enables near real-time collaboration.
 Versioning and other shared features in OneNote make it possible for users to roll back edits, show what edits are new, and determine who made a specific edit.

-The Excel client application now support co-authoring workbooks in SharePoint Server.
+The Excel client application now supports co-authoring workbooks in SharePoint Server.

 ## Important planning considerations for co-authoring in SharePoint Server and SharePoint Online
 <a name="bkmk_imp_consid"> </a>